-The number of sites with a reduced data quality identified for the sensible heat flux is much higher than for the momentum flux, mainly due to a failed stationarity test for the temperature measurements.
+The average data quality for the sensible heat flux was found to be lower than for the momentum flux, mainly due to a failed stationarity test for the temperature measurements.
 For 13 sites (BE-Bra, DE-Hai, DE-Wet, ES-LMa, FR-Hes, FR-LBr, FR-Pue, IT-Ren, IT-Ro1, IT-SRo, NL-Loo, PT-Mi1, UK-Gri), isolated effects were observed that occurred during one or two stability regimes.
-These isolated effects are distributed over all stability regimes for the whole CarboEurope network, indicating that they are likely to be caused by individual terrain effects specific to each of the measurement sites, instead of systematic errors such as induced by the measurement setup, the flux processing or the quality flag assignment.
-Obviously, the data quality of the sensible heat flux is especially sensitive to heat sources in the surrounding terrain that significantly deviate in their source strength from their environment.
-Three more sites experienced a multidirectional reduction of the sensible heat flux data quality, two of those during stable stratification (FI-Hyy, IT-CoI), and one (CH-Lae) during neutral stratification.
+Since all stability regimes are affected, these effects are likely to be caused by heterogeneities in the source strength of the sensible heat flux in the surrounding area, instead of systematic errors in e.g. instrument setup, flux processing or quality flag assignment.
+Three more sites experienced a multidirectional reduction of the sensible heat flux data quality, two of those during stable stratification (FI-Hyy, IT-Col), and one (CH-Lae) during neutral stratification.

-For the latent heat flux, we found the worst overall quality ratings of the parameters analyzed in this study, with the overall data quality often only moderate (classes 3 to 6) even when no significant disturbance effects were found.
+For the latent heat flux, overall data quality was frequently found to be only moderate (classes 3 to 6).
 For four sites, isolated disturbances were observed (DE-Wet, ES-LMa, FI-Sod, IT-SRo), most of those (except IT-SRo) restricted to a single stability class.
-We identified multidirectionally reduced data qualities for one or more stratification regimes at 11 sites (CH-Lae, CZ-BK1, DK-Sor, FI-Hyy, FR-LBr, FR-Pue, IT-Col, IT-Ren, IT-Ro1, PT-Mi1, UK-Gri).
+Multidirectional reduction in data quality occurred mostly during stable stratification at 11 sites (CH-Lae, CZ-BK1, DK-Sor, FI-Hyy, FR-LBr, FR-Pue, IT-Col, IT-Ren, IT-Ro1, PT-Mi1, UK-Gri).
 For two of these sites, the data quality was significantly reduced for all stratification regimes: CH-Lae, which is situated on a mountain slope, and UK-Gri for which wintertime data were analyzed.
-For most of the remaining sites, the disturbances of the measurements are restricted to stable stratification.
-This finding suggests that reduced data quality of the latent heat flux can be attributed to a large extent to measurement problems such as water in the tubing systems of closed-path IRGAs, or open-path analyzers with liquid precipitating on the windows of the measurement path during rain or fog events, while terrain effects only play a minor role.
+The observed patterns suggest that reduced data quality of the latent heat flux can be attributed to a large extent to measurement problems such as water in the tubing systems of closed-path IRGAs, or open-path analyzers with liquid precipitating on the windows of the measurement path during rain or fog events, while terrain effects only play a minor role.
 A reduction of tubing length and regular cleaning of the tubing can help to improve the quality for closed-path systems.